sophiaas/graph-bispectrum/README.md

 graphisomorphism
 ================

-Use bispectrum on symmetric group to solve graph isomorphism.
+Use bispectrum on symmetric group to solve (*cough*) graph isomorphism.

 ```python